About Level Seven

 Prior to setting up Level Seven, I was a principal lecturer in a university business school managing the academic division of HRM and OD.
 I was involved in the management and delivery of the CIPD programme for over 15 years.
 This brought me into close contact with key HR professionals giving me insight into the issues faced by organisations in developing and delivering people focused strategies and solutions.
 I have also worked with a range of commercial clients from the public and private sectors to deliver bespoke skills development and accredited masters level programmes.
 Some of my past clients have included Rank Gaming, Medical Research Council, Park Resorts, Wärtsilä, Tata Consultancy Services and Northamptonshire Borough Council.

 Before entering academia, I worked as an HR Manager in the public and private sectors including BAA, Grant Thornton Chartered Accountants and the NHS.

-I am a Fellow of the Chartered Institute of Personnel and Development, a member of the Association for Coaching, the European Mentoring and Coaching Council and the Professional Mediators’ Association.
+I am a member of the Association for Coaching, and the Professional Mediators’ Association.

 In my free time, I am an enthusiastic walker and ‘Scandi Noir’ fan’.